-- rights to elect a certain number of board seats; and - stockholder and director veto rights over certain fundamental corporate actions, such as the issuance of senior and/or pari passu securities, mergers, payment of dividends, stock redemptions and actions adverse to the rights of the convertible preferred stock.
+- rights to elect a certain number of board seats: and - stockholder and director veto rights over certain fundamental corporate actions, such as the issuance of senior and/or pari passu securities, mergers, payment of dividends, stock redemptions and actions adverse to the rights of the convertible preferred stock.
 These governance features are discussed under 3.6 Corporate Governance.

-Other Terms

-Additional rights that do not fit squarely within the "economic" or "governance" buckets include:
+Other Terms Additional rights that do not fit squarely within the "economic" or "governance" buckets include:

-- drag-along rights, which require investors to participate in a sale of shares approved by a specified threshold of convertible preferred stock and other specified parties; - a right of first refusal (ROFR) for investors and/or the company to purchase shares of common stock proposed to be sold by certain stockholders (typically the founders and other key holders); - tag-along or "co-sale" rights, which allow investors to participate in a sale of their shares if an ROFR is not fully exercised; and - registration rights, which allow preferred stockholders to participate in (and, in certain situations, require the company to facilitate) registered offerings of their securities (allowing their securities to be freely sold in the public markets).
+Contributed by: D. Scott Bennett, Nicholas A. Dorsey, Virginia M. Anderson and Ellen H. Park, Cravath, Swaine & Moore LLP - drag-along rights, which require investors to participate in a sale of shares approved by a specified threshold of convertible preferred stock and other specified parties; - a right of first refusal (ROFR) for investors and/or the company to purchase shares of common stock proposed to be sold by certain stockholders (typically the founders and other key holders); - tag-along or "co-sale" rights, which allow investors to participate in a sale of their shares if an ROFR is not fully exercised; and - registration rights, which allow preferred stockholders to participate in (and, in certain situations, require the company to facilitate) registered offerings of their securities (allowing their securities to be freely sold in the public markets).
 These are discussed in 6.1 Investor Exit Rights.

-Other Convertible Instruments

-Other convertible instruments, such as convertible notes and SAFE instruments, are commonly used by growth companies in the USA before their first priced equity round.
+Other Convertible Instruments Other convertible instruments, such as convertible notes and SAFE instruments, are commonly used by growth companies in the USA before their first priced equity round.
 Upon their first priced equity round (sometimes subject to a minimal capital raise requirement), the instruments convert into equity at either a discount to the priced round or subject to a valuation cap.

-Investors in these instruments typically include "friends and family", "angel investors" and a limited number of venture capitalists that invest in early-stage growth companies.
+Investors in these instruments typically include "friends and family", "angel investors" and a limited number of venture capitalists that invest in early stage growth companies.
 Although investors in these convertible instruments do not benefit from the same rights as those given to actual common stockholders or preferred stockholders, large investors may seek information rights, board observer rights or other rights typically reserved for other equity holders.
+The SAFE was created by Y Combinator, which maintains three versions of the SAFE for USA companies: